humont/Rainier/Technotes/SystemTableOrganization.markdown

 This contains key/value pairs such as `maxInteger` that can be useful.

-This may include subtables — for instance, the standard http result codes live in a table at `system.constants.httpResultCode`.
+This also includes subtables — for instance, the standard http result codes live in a table at `system.constants.httpResultCode`.

 ## Environment: system.environment